Lupalop/Statesman/README.md

 - Clone the repository and open it in an integrated development environment (IDE) such as Eclipse.
 - The program can then be compiled, and the custom scripting language can be explored by modifying the sample scripts.

+There is a C# port available in the [`port-csharp`](https://github.com/Lupalop/Statesman/tree/port-csharp) branch.

 ## License
 This project is licensed under the Mozilla Public License 2.0 (MPL 2.0).
-Please see the LICENSE file for more details.
+Please see the [`LICENSE`](/LICENSE) file for more details.

 ## Authors
-The list of authors and contributors to this project can be found in the `AUTHORS` file in the root directory of this repository.
+The list of authors and contributors to this project can be found in the [`AUTHORS`](/AUTHORS) file in the root directory of this repository.